-Tomato production is frequently challenged by declining soil fertility, poor nutrient use efficiency, and the overuse of chemical fertilizers, which negatively affect soil structure and long-term productivity.
-Integrating organic manures with plant growth regulators offers a promising approach to enhance nutrient availability, stimulate hormonal balance, and improve plant vigor under varying agro-climatic conditions.
+Tomato production is frequently challenged by declining soil fertility, poor nutrient use efficiency and the overuse of chemical fertilizers, which negatively affect soil structure and long-term productivity.
+Integrating organic manures with plant growth regulators offers a promising approach to enhance nutrient availability, stimulates hormonal balance and improves plant vigour under varying agro-climatic conditions.
 Furthermore, the adoption of organic inputs like poultry manure and vermicompost aligns with eco-friendly agricultural practices and ensures the production of residue-free vegetables.
 This approach is particularly relevant for meeting consumer demands for healthy food and minimizing environmental degradation caused by intensive chemical input use in vegetable cultivation.
-Given the increasing demand for safe, sustainable vegetable production, the present investigation entitled “Response of Organic Manures and GA₃ on Growth, Yield and Quality of Tomato (Lycopersicon esculentum L.)” was undertaken to study the integrated effect of organic nutrient sources and GA₃ on the growth, yield, and quality of tomato.
+Given the increasing demand for safe, sustainable vegetable production, the present investigation entitled “Response of Organic Manures and on Growth, Yield and Quality of Tomato (Lycopersicon esculentum L.)” was undertaken to study the integrated effect of organic nutrient sources and GA₃ on the growth, yield and quality of tomato.

 MATERIALS AND METHODS